atbcb/ICTTestingBaseline/docs/10Forms.md

 -----------------------------------------------
 **Baseline Test ID:** 10.5-FormHasLabel
 ### Identify Content
-1. Find all form input components.
-Examples include text fields, radio buttons, checkboxes, multi-select lists.
+1. Find all form components.
+Examples include buttons, text fields, radio buttons, checkboxes, multi-select lists.
-2. Find all instructions and cues (textual and graphical) that are related to form components/controls, including groupings, order of completion, special conditions or qualifiers, format instructions, etc.
+2. Find all instructions and cues (textual and graphical) that are related to form components, including groupings, order of completion, special conditions or qualifiers, format instructions, etc.

 ### Test Instructions
-1. Check that each form input has label(s) or instructions.
+1. Check that each form component has label(s) or instructions.
 [SC 3.3.2]

 ### Test Results
 If any of the above checks fail, then Baseline Test 10.5-FormHasLabel fails.